flobotde/ollama_streamlit_playground/README.md

 # OLLAMA Streamlit playground (ext)

-This is a fork of the idea from ☕️ [Ollama x Streamlit Playground](https://github.com/tonykipkemboi/ollama_streamlit_demos) Changed a bit the structure for first experiments with CrewAI.
+This is a fork of the idea from ☕️ [Ollama x Streamlit Playground](https://github.com/tonykipkemboi/ollama_streamlit_demos)

+I changed a bit the structure for my first experiments with CrewAI.

 ## Prerequisites